vodquang96/django-anymail/docs/tips/django_templates.rst

 ..
 TODO: flesh this out

-* django-templated-mail, django-mail-templated, django-mail-templated-simple
+* :pypi:`django-templated-mail`, :pypi:`django-mail-templated`, or :pypi:`django-mail-templated-simple`
+  for building messages from sets of Django templates.
-* Premailer, for inlining css
+* :pypi:`premailer` for inlining css before sending
-* BeautifulSoup, lxml, or html2text, for auto-generating plaintext from your html
+* :pypi:`BeautifulSoup`, :pypi:`lxml`, or :pypi:`html2text` for auto-generating plaintext from your html